mrichardsJBOIT/superdeduper/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/superdeduper.
+While bug reports and pull requests are welcome.....they're unlikely to be read or actioned as this is a programming exercise that won't be mainatined.

 ## License